 Corrosion Control Treatment.
 Reduces corrosion of lead in plumbing by increasing the pH of the water.
 This pH adjustment has reduced lead in tap water by up to 70 percent.
 Portland has begun the process of further improving corrosion control treatment.
 These improvements will be in place no later than Spring 2022.
-See page 6 for more information.

 Lead in Water Testing.
 Provides free lead in water testing to everyone, but targets testing the water in households most atrisk from lead in water.
 These are homes built between 1970 and 1985.

 Education, Outreach and Testing.
 Funds agencies and organizations that provide education, outreach, and testing on all sources of lead.